Prague wakes up in shock and horror after ‘senseless’ shooting attack leaves 14 dead - KTVZ

 Authorities are still investigating a motive in the rampage, which took place at the Faculty of Arts building of Charles University.
 Known in Czech as the Faculty of Philosophy, the school is one of the original colleges set up when the university was founded in 1348.
 Subjects including history, philosophy, art theory and languages are taught there.

-Police said that as of Friday morning 11 of the 14 victims had been identified.
+Police said that as of midday on Friday, all 14 victims had been identified.

 The Department of Musicology at the school announced that its director Lenka Hlávková was among the victims of the shooting.
 Hlávková was a renowned expert in the musical culture of medieval central Europe and the department said in a statement her death was “extremely cruel” news.